 Citizens from EU (European Union) and non-EU countries who want to immigrate to the Netherlands need to understand and to get familiarized with the Dutch immigration rules and regulations regarding the visas to enter the country.
-There are particular conditions to consider when deciding to immigrate to the Netherlands, which is why you need to solicit complete guidance and information in this matter from our specialists in immigration in the Netherlands.
+There are particular conditions to consider when deciding to immigrate to the Netherlands, which is why you need to solicit complete guidance and information in this matter from our immigration lawyer in Netherlands.

 Apply for a Dutch short-visa